ogbinar/ftw-de-bootcamp/README.md

 - Other documentation tips.
 Read [this](TECHNICAL-DOCS.md).
 - Data Quality checks using DBT?
 Read [this](DQ-TESTS.md).
 - Learn how to connect Tableau Desktop to ClickHouse server [here](tableau2clickhouse.md).
+- How does a Data Engineer build a great presentation?
+Read [this](PRESENTATION-GUIDE.md).

 # Track Your Learnings